Julia is a hip language for computational types; there for it has cut-throat gangs of competing hip graphing technologies.

-A curious feature of many julia toolkits is that they tend to produce SVG graphics per default, which easily become gigantic for even medium-large data sets and start flogging your CPU/RAM real hard.
-This is beautiful for printing, or for small data.
-But not for arbitrary data.
-For exploratory data analysis you will probably want to disable SVG in favour of some rasterised format like PNG, unless you are careful.
-Same goes for “interactive” JS stuff - it’s only interactive if your browser can render it without crashing.
-Work that out by rendering to PNG before you try the fancy SVG stuff.
+A curious feature of many julia toolkits is that they produce SVG graphics per default, which easily become gigantic for even medium-large data sets and start flogging your CPU/RAM real hard.
+This is ok for printing, or for small data.
+For exploratory data analysis I disable SVG or “interactive” JS stuff in favour of some rasterised format like PNG.

 The aspirational ggplot clone is Gadfly.
 It’s elegant, pretty, well integrated into the statistics DataFrame ecosystem, but missing some stuff, and has some weird gotchas.

 I had to switch Gadfly from SVG to PNG or similar rasterised format, as presaged, to avoid bloated jupyter notebooks.
 First I needed to install the

 Cairo bonus libraries

 Another weird characteristic is that Gadfly seemed slow on initial startup; This is survivable.
 But even after startup iut does seem slow on some basic stuff.
 If I histogram a million data points it takes 30 seconds for each plot of that histogram.
 It saps the utility of an elegant graph grammar if it’s not responsive to your adjustments.
 I wonder if this can be improved?

 Gadfly is based on a clever declarative vector graphics system called Compose.jl, which might be independently useful.